-- Equipment outfitting for the Quint Fire Apparatus with an estimated cost of \$260,000. - Two Ambulances one ambulance will be located at Station #5 for the new medic unit and the second ambulance will be utilized as a reserve unit as the addition of a fifth ambulance necessitates an additional reserve unit (TCESD currently has 2 reserve units and 4 front line units.)
-The two Ambulances have a total estimated cost of \$644,000 and will be purchased with cash funding transferred in from the General Fund. - F250 size Pickup Truck with estimated expense of \$105,000 to be utilized by the Safety staff for use in incidence response.
+- Equipment outfitting for the Quint Fire Apparatus with an estimated cost of \$168,000.
+Equipment was purchased beginning in FY19 and this funding will represent the balance of equipment needed. - One Ambulance one ambulance that will be located at Station #6 for the new medic unit.
+The Ambulance has a total estimated cost of \$292,000 and will be purchased with cash funding transferred in from the General Fund along with the equipment budgeted at \$106,000.

-Figure 22- Battalion 201 Truck
+Figure 23- Battalion 201 Truck